ajakef/clean/readme.md

 Finally, run the demos or tests functions.
 The demos show how it can be used.
 The tests are supposed to show that it does actually work.
 I suggest using a tool that supports cells like Spyder for running the code.

+### Maturity: low to moderate
+The implementation details of the clean method are not considered final yet, and the code supports a lot of tuning and method selections by the user.
+Not all methods in the code are actually recommended for use (e.g., the "separate frequencies" option).
+This code has the beginnings of a test suite (providing basic protection for future edits) and docstrings are included in most of the important functions.
+Supporting functions are included, e.g. plotting tools and a function to create synthetic test data.
+The user can validate the code's functionality with demos using both real and synthetic data.
+It is not yet set up as an installable package and is not on PyPI.

 ### Issue 1: Incomplete power recovery in coherent wavefields
 This is a major question: in real data (but not synthetic data) with high signal-to-noise ratio and simple wavefields, why is the clean power not approximately equal to the total power?
 For example, see the primary earthquake infrasound in demo_real_data.py: peak magnitude-squared semblance is 0.8, but the clean spectrum only has about 60% of the total power.